jdiodato/jdiodato.github.io/index.md

 I am a recent graduate of [Indiana University](https://www.indiana.edu/){:target="_blank"}, where earned my M.S.Ed. in [higher education and student affairs](https://education.indiana.edu/programs/higher-education-and-student-affairs.html).
 I am on the job market, and am interested in a variety of entry-level higher education and student affairs positions in New York City.

-**Please click [here] (https://github.com/jdiodato/jdiodato.github.io/raw/master/files/diodato-resume.pdf)to download a copy of my resume in PDF form.**
+**Please click [here](https://github.com/jdiodato/jdiodato.github.io/raw/master/files/diodato-resume.pdf) to download a copy of my resume in PDF form.**

 My professional interests include:
 - Assessing curricular approaches to student learning.